Boardman-Vogt resolutions and bar/cobar constructions of (co)operadic (co)bimodules: Cofibrant resolutions for -operads in spectra

 is defined as follows.
 If $T_{1}\ngeq T_{2}$, then $\Phi_{x;T_{2}}$ is the basepoint in $\overline{\calB_{l}(\calO)}_{\Omega}(T_{2})$.
 Otherwise, one has

 where

 \begin{pro} The map \eqref{eq:BWtoCobarbar} induces a weak equivalence of 1-reduced operads. \end{pro}

-\begin{proof} It is a direct consequence of \cite[Theorem 2.15]{Chi2} and the fact that the leveled Boardamn--Vogt resolution as well as the leveled cobar-bar construction are both isomorphic to the usual constructions. \end{proof}
+\begin{proof} It is a direct consequence of \cite[Theorem 2.15]{Chi2} and the fact that the leveled Boardman--Vogt resolution as well as the leveled cobar-bar construction are both isomorphic to the usual constructions. \end{proof}

-\begin{rmk} As we mentioned above, the bar construction of a $\Lambda$-operad does not inherit a $\Lambda$-structure, which prevents us from extending our results to $\Lambda$-operads.
+\begin{rmk} As far as we know, the bar construction of a $\Lambda$-operad does not inherit a $\Lambda$-cooperad structure, which prevents us from extending our results to $\Lambda$-operads -- one would need a $B\Lambda$ structure on $\mathcal{P}$ for $B\mathcal{P}$ to be a $\Lambda$-cooperad~\cite[Proposition~2.4]{FresseTurchinWillwacher2017}.

 Fresse showed in the algebraic setting that the cobar-bar resolution of a dg-$\Lambda$-operad inherits a $\Lambda$-structure~\cite[Proposition~C.2.18]{Fre}.
-However, his constructions are in some sense dual to ours.
+His constructions are in some sense dual to ours.
 While our bar construction is defined by a coend and our cobar construction by an end (similarly to Ching's work~\cite{Chi2}), in Fresse's work the bar construction is an end and the cobar construction is a coend.
 Fresse's result is thus more closely related to our results on cooperads and cobimodules (see Sections~\ref{sec:fibr-resol-hopf} and~\ref{sec:fibr-resol-hopf-2}). \end{rmk}